ektogamat/threejs-vanilla-holographic-material/README.md

 // ...
 ```

 That's all that you need to use this material.
-Of course you can customize it as shown bellow.
+Of course, you can customize it as shown below.

 # Properties